jtgsystems/claude-engineer/Claude-Eng-v2/readme.md

-# 🤖 Claude Engineer
+# 🤖 AI Engineer (GPT-4.1 Powered)

-Claude Engineer is an advanced interactive command-line interface (CLI) that harnesses the power of Anthropic's Claude 3 and Claude 3.5 models to assist with a wide range of software development tasks.
+AI Engineer is an advanced interactive command-line interface (CLI) that harnesses the power of OpenAI's GPT-4.1 model to assist with a wide range of software development tasks.
 This tool seamlessly combines the capabilities of state-of-the-art large language models with practical file system operations, web search functionality, intelligent code analysis, and execution capabilities.

 ## NEW